 WHAT IS ANGELMAN SYNDROME?

-The condition is named Angelman Syndrome, after Dr Harry Angelman.
-In 1965, he was the first person to make an observational diagnosis of 3 children who displayed very similar characteristics.
-More on Dr Harry Angelman, HERE
+The condition is named after Dr Harry Angelman who was the first person to make an observational diagnosis of 3 children who displayed very similar characteristics.
+His medical paper was published in 1965.
+More on Dr Harry Angelman, HERE.

 Find us on FACEBOOK: